TriStonesWang/FedBeat/README.md

 # Federated Learning with Instance-Dependent Noisy Label

-This is the code for the paper:
+This is the code for the ICASSP 2024 paper:
 [Federated Learning with Instance-Dependent Noisy Label]
 Lei Wang, Jieming Bian, Jie Xu.